PlateGlassArmour/OpenRCT2-research-randomizer/README.md

 - removed Smart Scan requirement
 - total stability and consistency overhaul.
 Finally stopped the filtering issue.

+V3.1

+- added weighted selection so that multiple rides of the same type are less likely to be selected
+- improved shuffling, so that clumps of items of the same type in the research list are unlikely.

 ## 📜 License

 This project is licensed under the MIT License.